ErikKalkoken/evebuddy/README.md

 You find the latest packages for download on the [releases page](https://github.com/ErikKalkoken/evebuddy/releases).

-### Linux

-> [!NOTE]
-> The app is shipped in the [AppImage](https://appimage.org/) format, so it can be used without requiring installation and run on many different Linux distributions.

-1. Download the latest AppImage file from the releases page and make it executable.
-1. Execute it to start the app.

-> [!TIP]
-> Should you get the following error: `AppImages require FUSE to run.`, you need to first install FUSE on your system.
-Thi s is a library required by all AppImages to function.
-Please see [this page](https://docs.appimage.org/user-guide/troubleshooting/fuse.html#the-appimage-tells-me-it-needs-fuse-to-run) for details.

 ### Windows

 1. Download the windows zip file from the latest release on Github.